 There are two articles assigned to go with each of the content units.
-After listening to the lectures and completing the readings, students should log onto the discussion forum.
-Fifty percent of the grade for this course will be based on regular and informed participation in the online forum.
+After listening to the lectures and completing the readings, students should log onto the discussion forum or prepare for one of our remote synchronous discussion sections.
+Fifty percent of the grade for this course will be based on regular and informed participation in one of these two settings.
 This will allow us to interact with one another and the assigned readings.
-Each student will choose ten of the twelve content units (excluding the introduction and conclusion)

-and respond to one of the posted questions (at least 200 words) and one of the other students' posts (at least 100 words).
+Each student will choose ten of the twelve content units (excluding the introduction and conclusion) and either take part in the class discussion or respond to one of the posted questions (at least 200 words) and one of the other students' posts (at least 100 words).